Keszi94/gamer_corner/README.md

    ![Footer](assets/images/readme-images/footer.png)

-   * The Thank you page do not have links or a footer because the page automatically redirects to the home page after ten seconds.
+   * The Thank you page does not have a footer or links in the header because the page automatically redirects to the home page after ten seconds.

    ![Thank you page](assets/images/readme-images/thankyounomenuscrs.png)